 Corporate.
-We lease 49,928 square feet of executive office and warehouse space for buildings in Wyomissing, Pennsylvania from affiliates of Peter Carlino, the Chairman of our Board of Directors.
+We lease 49,116 square feet of executive office and warehouse space for buildings in Wyomissing, Pennsylvania and 3,370 square feet of executive office space in Conshohocken, Pennsylvania.

 ITEM 3.
 LEGAL PROCEEDINGS

 The Company is subject to various legal and administrative proceedings relating to personal injuries, employment matters, commercial transactions and other matters arising in the ordinary course of business.
 The Company does not believe that the final outcome of these matters will have a material adverse effect on the Company's consolidated financial position or results of operations.
 In addition, the Company maintains what it believes is adequate insurance coverage to further mitigate the risks of such proceedings.
 However, such proceedings can be costly, time consuming and unpredictable and, therefore, no assurance can be given that the final outcome of such proceedings may not materially impact the Company's consolidated financial condition or results of operations.
 Further, no assurance can be given that the amount or scope of existing insurance coverage will be sufficient to cover losses arising from such matters.